hylandtechoutreach/peeke-internship-2025/InternshipOverview.md

 ## Intern Expectations
 There are some basic expectations all interns should meet:

+- Working hours: TWT 9am-4pm
 - Attend all scheduled meetings for your group
   - Please let us know if you have a conflict!
+- Reflect your working hours in Outlook
 - Participate actively during group activities
 - Respect your fellow interns, always
 - Complete any remote work independently
+- Track your hours
 - Communicate professionally
   - Check your e-mail
   - Check Teams